 How to bathe a newborn?
 With gentle products.

 In the first few months, your baby’s skin is working hard to create lipids and natural peptides to keep itself healthy – so during bathing it’s important to avoid harsh products that could interrupt nature’s work.
 “When your baby is born, they are covered in a vernix (a natural white coating found on newborn skin) filled with healthy bacteria that helps seed newborn skin,” explain Dr. Mariwalla and Dr. Gohara.
 One easy way to take care of baby microbiome is creating a gentle, newborn skin care regime.
 For mild cleansing, try Baby Dove Head to Toe Wash.
 It doesn’t disrupt your baby’s skin pH, which plays an important role in microbiome health, and replenishes skin-essential nutrients to help skin retain its natural moisture

 Keep your baby’s skin well moisturised.

 Dry skin is common in infants and can be due to a number of reasons, including eczema.
 While details are still emerging, science has shown differences between the microbiome in dry and normal skin.
 Studies have shown a link between a significantly imbalanced microbiome and a variety of conditions – for example, atopic dermatitis and eczema.
 The way to care for their skin is keeping it moisturised at all times to encourage healing.
 The ideal time to moisturise is immediately after a bath, but developing a routine that involves applying a baby lotion for dry skin once a day, even when not bathing, is a healthy habit to get your infant’s skin on track.
-Look for a rich moisturiser like Baby Dove Sensitive Moisture Lotion, which gently nourishes baby’s delicate microbiome and hydrates skin for 24 hours
+Look for a rich moisturiser like Baby Dove Sensitive Moisture Lotion, which gently protects your baby’s delicate microbiome and hydrates skin for 24 hours

 Trust your way.